 How the Dual Mode Exhaust System Works

-The dual mode exhaust system in each Hemi-equipped Dodge Challenger and Charger employs a pair of electronic valves situated toward the rear of the vehicle.
-These valves are in place to control the output of the exhaust noise.
-These valves are closed to keep sound levels at a minimum when the engine is idling and/or in light throttle situations.
+The dual mode exhaust system in each Hemi-equipped Dodge Challenger and Charger is what is known as an "active exhaust."
+If you are asking, "What is an active exhaust," it's best to answer by explaining how and active exhaust works.
+The Dodge dual-mode exhaust system employs a pair of electronic valves situated toward the rear of the vehicle.
+The valves in this active exhaust system are in place to control the output of the exhaust noise and are closed to keep sound levels at a minimum when the engine is idling and/or in light throttle situations.
 The setting also assists in minimizing the "drone" sound during highway driving.
 When you put the pedal to the metal, though, those valves open up and the exhaust starts to roar.

-This exhaust system is covered by Mopar's Maximum Care plan.
+This exhaust system is covered by the Mopar Vehicle Protection Maximum Care plan.